Divorce Settlement Agreement Template, Free Download 2026

 Prepare and Attach the Property Inventory

-Create a comprehensive inventory of all marital assets and debts, including current values supported by recent appraisals, account statements, or other documentation.
+Create a full inventory of all marital assets and debts, including current values supported by recent appraisals, account statements, or other documentation.
 Organize assets by category (real property, bank accounts, investments, retirement accounts, vehicles, personal property, business interests).
 For each item, indicate whether it is marital property, separate property, or commingled, and specify the proposed allocation.
 Attach the inventory as an exhibit.

 Complete the Property Division Terms